Clojure-Intro-Course/babel/doc/INTRO.md

 Babel accomplishes this using a high-level `modify-message` function that takes a Clojure exception map, as returned by `*e`, and categorizes the exception according to its Java type and key structure.
 It then returns a new error message, the processing of which is delegated to various helper functions that deal with specific kinds of exceptions, such as spec errors, or raw Java exceptions.

 :question: Our implementation of Babel "hooks" onto a running [Leiningen nREPL](https://nrepl.org/nrepl/usage/server.html#using-leiningen) server.
-It configures the `:caught` flag in the REPL to call `(modify-message)` upon an error/exception[^1].

-[^1]: To be more specific, the function used by Babel, `nrepl.middleware.caught/*caught-fn*`, is a wrapper over the `clojure.main/repl-caught` function, the default procedure for what Clojure does when the REPL returns an error/exception.
+Babel implements a wrapper over the `clojure.main/repl-caught` function, the default procedure for what Clojure does when the REPL returns an error/exception.
 We use it to tell the REPL to run our function in place of this default.
+When `setup-exc` is called, it configures the `:caught` flag in the REPL to instead call `(modify-message)` upon an error/exception.

 ### Motivation